daviddwlee84/MachineLearningPractice/Notes/Information_Retrieval.md

 * Treat the query as if it were a document
     * Create a query bag-of-words
     * Find its similarity to each document
-    * Rank order the document by similarity
+    * Rank by sorting the document with similarity

 ### Vector Space Model